MatinAfzal/Localmap/README.md

 Also, any possible damage to the network is the responsibility of the user.

 # Attention
-This tool has been tested on Windows and works well and with high speed.
+This tool has been tested on Windows and works well with high speed.
 This tool is also optimized for Linux, however it (might) run into issues on Linux!

 # Usage
 Open cmd with administrator access level: